 We strongly recommend registering your travel plans with www.safetravel.govt.nz as in the event of an emergency, New Zealand Consular assistance will be more readily available.
 You can also access the New Zealand Government's travel advisory service for up to date information about your destination on the same website.

 After Your Booking

-Once you have booked with Wendy Wu Tours, you will receive a confirmation invoice followed by deposit documentation, which includes a visa application form (if applicable).
+Once you have booked with Wendy Wu Tours, you will receive a confirmation invoice.
 Your final documentation pack will be sent to you approximately 2-3 weeks prior to departure.

-Last updated: November 2020
+Last updated: April 2022